+LOG

-LOG These subcommands, which are synonyms, control the journal.
+These subcommands, which are synonyms, control the journal.
 The default is ON, which causes commands entered interactively to be written to the journal file.
-Commands included from syntax files that are included interactively and
+Commands included from syntax files that are included interactively and error messages printed by PSPP are also written to the journal file, prefixed by '>'.
+OFF disables use of the journal.

-The journal is named pspp.jnl by default.
+The journal is named pspp. jnl by default.
 A different name may be specified.